ralsina/kv/docs/handbook.md

 send them to the KVM.
 The KVM will then send them to the USB port of the server, which will treat them like normal mouse and keyboard input.

+### Mouse Jiggler

+For systems where you want to prevent the server from going idle, `kv` has a "mouse jiggler" feature.
+This is not enabled by default, and it will move the mouse pointer every 60 seconds by default.

+To enable, launch `kv` with the `--anti-idle` option.

 ## Mass Storage

 You can upload disk images to the KVM, and they can then in turn be exposed